Tech incubator and life sciences facility for Nottingham

 Procured by Nottingham City Council under the Scape Major Works framework, we worked with the architect CPMG of Nottingham to deliver the facility.

 Sygnature Discovery, the UK's largest independent provider of integrated drug discovery programmes, are based across three of its four floors.

 A key feature of the building design is a sunscreen, known as Brise Soleil, designed by Nottingham artist Wolfgang Buttress in partnership with Nottingham Trent University physicist Dr Martin Bencsik, which reduces the risk of the building overheating, making it more energy efficient.

 The installation, known as Corona, includes a curtain of 17-metre high aluminium tubes with fibre-optic lights linking the building with NASA satellites – providing a stunning entrance to the east side of the city.

-Nick Heath, operations director at Willmott Dixon, says,
+Nick Heath, director of operations at Willmott Dixon, says,

 "This expands on the science sector in Nottingham to replace some of the commercial services it previously offered, which will retain graduates in the city.
 The building provides the status and gravitas that sets the benchmark for future developments in the city in the coming years."